Skip to main content

 Turkey Hunting in the United States

 Turkey hunting is one of America's fastest-growing outdoor pursuits, with over 2.5 million hunters taking to the field each spring and fall.
-The wild turkey, once nearly extinct with fewer than 30,000 birds in the 1930s, now thrives across 49 states with a population exceeding 6 million thanks to one of the most successful conservation stories in wildlife history.
-Spring turkey hunting (targeting bearded gobblers) is the most popular season, while fall seasons allow hunters to harvest either-sex turkeys in many states.
-Four huntable subspecies exist: Eastern (most widespread, found in 38+ states), Rio Grande (TX, OK, KS, and the Great Plains), Merriam's (western mountains of MT, SD, NE, WY, NM), and Osceola (found only in central/south Florida).
-Most states require a separate turkey tag or permit in addition to a hunting license.
-Shotguns with turkey loads (#4–#6 shot) or archery equipment are the standard weapons — rifles are prohibited for turkey in nearly all states.
-The pursuit of turkey hunting's 'Grand Slam' (harvesting all four subspecies) has become a popular challenge among dedicated turkey hunters.
+The wild turkey — once nearly extinct with fewer than 30,000 birds in the 1930s — now thrives across 49 states with a population exceeding 6 million, one of the most successful conservation comebacks in wildlife history.
+Four huntable subspecies exist: Eastern (most widespread, found in 38+ states), Rio Grande (TX, OK, KS, and the Great Plains), Merriam's (western mountains — MT, SD, NE, WY, NM), and Osceola (found only in central/south Florida).
+Spring season (targeting bearded gobblers) is the most popular, while fall seasons allow either-sex harvest in 40 states as of 2025.
+Most states require a separate turkey tag ($15–$135), while some southeastern and eastern states list no separate turkey tag price because turkey privileges are handled through the base, all-game, or big-game license layer.
+Shotguns with #4–#6 shot or archery equipment are standard — rifles are prohibited in nearly all states.
+The pursuit of turkey hunting's 'Grand Slam' (harvesting all four subspecies) is a bucket-list goal among dedicated hunters.

 COST COMPARISON